-The festivities of Dashain in Nepal begin with Shukla Paksh (bright lunar fortnight) and ends with the full moon day between months September or October.
+The festivities of Dashain in Nepal begin with Shukla Paksha (bright lunar fortnight) and ends with the full moon day between the months of September and October.
 During this time, devotees cleanse their homes and decorate them vibrantly.
 The popular belief behind this practice is that the Goddess would visit and bless their homes.
 Families unite, markets fill with shoppers purchasing gifts, clothes to celebrate the Dashain Festival.

 Animals such as goats, sheep, buffalos, chicken, ducks are prepared for slaughter as an offering to the deity.
 Most business organisations and firms remain shut for the duration of the festival.
 The entire country gathers to celebrate with their family and friends the festival of Dashain in Nepal.

 Kite flying is the most popular sport in every household during the Dashain Festival.
 The belief behind this practice is that kite flying would remind God to send more rain.
 The older family members indulge in playing cards and gambling.
 Buying and wearing all new clothes is an essential part of Dashain.
 Unique bamboo swings manufactured in the traditional manner using bamboo sticks, wood and ropes are set up during this time.
 These handicrafts; some of which are as tall as twenty feet are prepared a week before Ghatasthapana (translated to "establishing pots or vessels)

 The main celebration of Dashain spans for ten days, the most important of them being the first, seventh, eighth, ninth, and tenth day.
 The former nine days are observed as Navratri, of which, the eighth day is dedicated as Maha Ashtami.

 The tenth day is the most important of all; where the various avatars of goddess Shakti are worshipped throughout Nepal.

 Highlighted Days of Dashain Festival